Sliven: Early modern history

-Modern History
+Modern history

 At the municipal elections in September 1911, the Bulgarian Social Democratic Workers Party won the most seats, but failed to take over the municipality until August 1912, when Dr. Yordan Danchev was elected mayor.
 The party won elections again in 1915 and 1919.
 A welfare bureau, a labor bureau, and municipal housing for the homeless were established.
 Binding regulations were issued on relations between workers and employers on wages, on weekends and holidays.
 The administration was dissolved on 31 January 1923 by a decision of the BZNS-dominated Sliven District Court.

 During the First World War it was the site of the Sliven prisoner of war camp, the largest such camp in the country.
 It was the place of internment for Greek and Serbian civilians and soldiers, with peak numbers of 19,000.

-From the beginning of the Industrial Revolution in Bulgaria until the beginning of the socialist economy, the industry was concentrated in the northern parts of the city.

-The new government gradually began to consolidate the existing factories and built new ones, with industry concentrating around the newly built station.
+From the beginning of the Industrial Revolution in Bulgaria in the late 19th century until the beginning of the socialist economy in 1945, the industry was concentrated in the northern parts of the city.
+The new Socialist government gradually began to consolidate the existing factories and built new ones, with industry concentrating around the newly built station.
 At some point the industrial workforce numbered 20,000, 1/2 of whom were in textile production - wool and cotton textiles.
 The second most important is the food industry and the third is the machine building industry (ZMM - Sliven, Dinamo Plant, etc.).

-In more modern times, Sliven became one of the most significant cultural centres during the Bulgarian National Revival, with much of its old heritage still preserved and enriched and today offers to its citizens and visitors a lot of opportunities for cultural life.
+As one of the most significant cultural centres during the Bulgarian National Revival, with much of its old heritage still preserved and enriched, modern Sliven offers to its citizens and visitors a lot of opportunities for cultural life.
 It served as the birthplace of many prominent Bulgarians, including Hadzhi Dimitar, Dobri Chintulov, Ivan Seliminski.
 Another notable native is Anton Pann who composed the Romanian national anthem.
 Another notable resident is Yordan Letchkov, whose goal in the 1994 World Cup eliminated defending champion Germany.
 Letchkov was mayor of Sliven from 2003 to 2011.

 Politics

-Mayors from Bulgarian Socialist Party have been in charge of Sliven Municipality in the period 1990-1991, 199 -2003 and 2011-2015.
-For his second term (2007-2011), Yordan Letchkov was nominated by GERB.
+Mayors from Bulgarian Socialist Party have been in charge of Sliven Municipality in the period 1990–1991, 1999–2003 and 2011–2015.
+For his second term (2007–2011), Yordan Letchkov was nominated by GERB.
 Since 2015, Stefan Radev is the mayor of Sliven Municipality.
 In the local elections in 2011 and 2019, he was nominated by GERB (he won in 2019).
 Hristin Petkov was mayor of the SDS from 1991 to 1995.

 In the 2011 local elections, the BSP candidate (and non-member of the party) General Kolyo Milev won in the second round with 52.94% of the votes counted against the GERB candidate (also non-member) Yordan Letchkov.

 Since 2015, the mayor of Sliven has been Stefan Radev, nominated by PP GERB (2015 and 2019), re-elected with 64.75% in the second round of local elections in 2019.
 On 11 November 2019, he officially took office.